 Equality in Science

-Award-winning science journalist Angela Saini, the critically acclaimed author of Inferior: How Science Got Women Wrong and Superior: The Return of Race Science and an award-winning science journalist, presented the keynote at the SPIE Photonics West 2020 Equity, Diversity, and Inclusion presentation and reception.
+Award-winning science journalist Angela Saini, the critically acclaimed author of Inferior: How Science Got Women Wrong and Superior: The Return of Race Science, presented the keynote at the SPIE Photonics West 2020 Equity, Diversity, and Inclusion presentation and reception.
 At this packed and lively event, the first 50 attendees received a free, signed copy of Superior.

 Drawing from both of her recent books, Saini spoke about gender, race, and power in science, addressing issues of structural patriarchy, injustice, bias, sexism, and racism that continue to inaccurately and misleadingly shape some of today's science.
 "Journalists play an interesting role in society because we are a kind of bridge," she noted.
 "We're not really within the sciences, we're not fully outside the sciences.
 We're a critical voice, as well as working with scientists to understand their work and disseminate their work to other people.
 My work in particular is to understand where science goes wrong and where mistakes are made and where bias creeps in.
 My journalism is about speaking truth to power.
 For us science journalists, the power that we're speaking to is the scientific establishment, it's actually you.
 The industry and establishment of science holds, even though it may not always feel like it, enormous power in shaping our lives and how we understand ourselves."